 11. Water is Good for You and Your Pocket

-Buy big bottles rather than small bottles, drink plenty of free water whenever you eat a meal, or even fill your water bottle for free in banks, hotel foyers, and and Buddhist temples!
+Buy big bottles rather than small bottles, drink plenty of free water whenever you eat a meal or even fill your water bottle for free in banks, hotel foyers, and Buddhist temples!

 12. Alcohol can be an Expensive Luxury

 Though supermarket beer is a third of the price of beer bought in bars, the cheapest drink is the local spirit called Lao Kao.
 Very cheap.
 Very harsh.

 Enjoy the sights and sounds of Thailand all around you!
 Thais exercise at local parks, often there are free aerobics groups, basketball, tennis, tagraw, or some performance going on – especially in the northeast around the holidays.
 Or you can watch free films at resorts or read a free newspaper in a library or a hotel.

 14. Buy Clothes and Personal Items in Thailand